 If you’re just looking through a document, you can also set “Read Mode” or “Reading View” to set pages to scroll versus being side by side.

 The ability to control Word’s display of pages is invaluable; a Google search results in numerous complaints about its default handling of high-resolution monitors.
 While we’ve covered a few ways to improve Word, such as reintroducing the 2003-era UI and tabs, this one requires no extensions or add-ons.

-Should you wish to revert your changes, it’s as simple as following Solution #2 and adjusting the “Many Pages” section to suit.
-The simplicity of this tweak, coupled with the polarising nature of Word’s default approach, makes it highly valuable.
+Should you wish to revert your changes, it’s as simple as following Solution 2 and adjusting the “Many Pages” section to suit.
+The simplicity of this tweak, coupled with the polarizing nature of Word’s default approach, makes it highly valuable.